flashflashrevolution/rCubed-multiplayer/README.md

 ## MySQL Connection (Optional)

 - You will require access to the server for this to work.
-- config.develop.xml has the DatabaseManager turned off be default.
+- BasicExamples.zone.xml has the DatabaseManager turned off by default.
+- Set `databaseManager active="true"` and fill in the password in a **separate** zone.xml file Do not add MySQL info any zone file that can be checked in to the depo to prevent accidental checkin.
 - Make sure there is a safe code path when a database cannot be connected to.

 ```zsh